AMIMID/universe/README.md

 cubic or 12 channel sound installations,or as a drone with parallel Midiout and AM/FM with the addition of external synths like the Vermona Perfourmer or other Behringer modules and sequencers, for drum and bass generative techno setups.
 Enjoy#
+/////

+/////
 files include:
-notes for code
+-notes for code.
-notes for installation, setup and equipment array indormation for cosmic spherical objects and harmonics composition files for Synthdef and control methods
+-notes for installation, setup and equipment.
+-array indormation for cosmic spherical objects and harmonics.
+-composition files for Synthdef and control methods.
+-sculptor which is the code bundle for additioin with external synths.
+-midiout.
+-animation and digital image.
+//////